How Just A Bill Works

 Results: Aggregate vote results are shown publicly (% support, % oppose, total voters).
 We separate verified and community votes for transparency.

-Just A Bill is open source and community-driven.
-Our code is publicly available, and our data pipeline is fully automated.
 We welcome feedback, bug reports, and feature requests.
 If you spot an inaccurate summary, please contact us — we take accuracy seriously.